Hypoallergenic Dogs: A Guide to the Best Breeds for Allergy Sufferers

 If you’ve found a breed that doesn’t trigger your allergies, great!

 If the pooch you’ve fallen in love with causes allergy flare-ups, it’s not impossible to coexist.
 Here are some helpful tips to help you live in harmony.

 Dander is microscopic flakes of skin that come off of animals with fur or feathers.

 If it’s your dog’s dander that triggers your allergies, try bathing him more often.
 Frequent baths will also remove other potential allergens that may lurk in their fur.
 Do not wash them too often, however, as this has a drying effect and will create more dander.

 Regular coat combings can help remove dander, too.
 We recommend brushing your dog outside so the dander flakes won’t linger in your home.

-Studies suggest that dog saliva is more of an allergen than dander.
-Some breeds' saliva contains more of the IgE-binding proteins that cause allergic reactions.
-If it's your pooches saliva that's causing your allergies, don't let them lick you.
+Studies suggest that dog saliva is more of an allergen than skin dander.
+Some breeds’ saliva contains more of the IgE-binding proteins that have been shown to cause allergic reactions in sensitive humans.
+If it’s your pooches saliva that’s causing your allergies, don’t let them lick you.